MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-03-Tutorial-3D-step3.md

 ```
 The GLTF format is a standard format to exchange 3d models between different software products.
 Windows 10 and Windows 11 have a standard 3D viewer that allows you to view GLTF files, just by clicking on them.
+(Note: Microsoft has retired this app and suggests using [this online tool](https://sandbox.babylonjs.com/) instead).

 ![3dviewer.png](/assets/images/3dviewer.png)